MartynasGit/ProjectManager/Readme.md

 Application is made with PHP, HTML, MySQL Workbench.
 For style used Boostrap and raw CSS.
 This aplication usses database.
-Website is made to manage your projects and people who works on them with CRUD operations.
+Website is made to manage your projects and employees with CRUD.
 Website has PHP script to request data from RDBMS and get data back as response to render it.
 Features:
-- Application show list of projects and employees who work on it.
+- Application renders list of projects and witch employees currently work on it.
-- Renders list of employees and projects employee works.
+- Renders list of employees and which project employee works.
 - Ability to create, edit and delete projects.
 - Ability to create, edit and delete employees.
 - Asign employees to projects.